h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-11-SLAE_Assignment_1.md

 * dup2
 * execve

-The C code consists of the following:
+The C achieves the following objectives:

 * Creates a socket
 * Binds the socket to a port